cpen333/cpen333.github.io/_labs/cplusplus.md

 $$f = m a$$

+By re-arranging the above approximations, and by taking $$\{v, a, f\}$$ to be evaluated at time $$t_0$$, we can estimate the "next" position and velocity based on the current state $$\{x_0, v_0, a_0\}$$.

-Note that we have a couple pairs of functions with the exact same name, but with a different number of arguments.
+In the our physics library declarations, we have a couple pairs of functions with the exact same name but a different number of arguments.
 This is called *function overloading*, and is allowed in C\+\+ as long as either the number of arguments or the types of the arguments differ.
 The compiler will figure out which function to use based on what you call it with.

 **Note:** Normally, you would only *declare* the functions in the `physics.h` file and put the implementation in a separate `physics.cpp` file.
-However, since these methods are quite short, you may wish to put the implementation directly in the header.
-In order to prevent "multiple definition" errors, however, you will need to mark the functions as `inline` (i.e. `inline double compute_position(...)`).
+However, since these methods are quite short, you may wish to put the implementation directly in the header.  **In order to prevent "multiple definition" errors, however, you will need to mark the functions as `inline` (i.e. `inline double compute_position(...)`).**

 ### Q2: A simple car simulator